YuriyGonsor/COMPARUS-test-task/README.md

 - User-app

 Each DB has some inserted data to test the app.

 The oracle DB is unaccessible (Only god knows how to deploy it as container with all permissions, easy-peasy table and data creation and so on...)

 After the DBs are up and running, the app is accessible on port 8080.

+Check if all DBs, you are expected, are used for Spring application (should be present log like "ds-mysql-DB - Added connection")

 Check the app on http://localhost:8080/swagger-ui/index.html